rahidelvi/blog/_posts/2018-04-26-new-gmail-is-here.markdown

 I love the new Gmail.
 I am especially glad Google didn't get rid of _Multiple Inboxes_ and the awesome keyboard shortcuts.

 I do like the whitespace implementation of Inbox by Gmail better but the other cool stuff is now in Gmail.
-Namely, hover actions, snoozing emails, quick reply and a better UI in some respects (not being able to hide the nav menu on the left for example was a pet peeve of mine).
+Namely, hover actions, snoozing emails, quick reply and a better UI in some respects (not being able to hide the nav menu on the left in the old interface was a pet peeve of mine).

 The bonus features are the calendar and keep integrations.
 Those are pretty cool.
 Tasks are what they always were, but the improved UI is nice.